Engineers enhance Pacific readiness

 |0

-This work, Engineers enhance Pacific readiness [Image 3 of 3], by Patrick Ciccarone, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Engineers enhance Pacific readiness, by Patrick Ciccarone, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.